hpluska/APCompSciPrinciples/labs/JavaScript/VariablesAndUserInput/README.md

 ## Your Tasks

-- [ ] Locate the "VariablesAndUserInput lab guide [VariablesAndUserInput.pdf](VariablesAndUserInput.pdf)
+- [ ] Locate the "VariablesAndUserInput" lab guide [VariablesAndUserInput.pdf](VariablesAndUserInput.pdf)

 - [ ] Complete the group portion of the lab as instructed